Sternberg Family Distinguished University Professor: Interdisciplinary with College of Science

 Northeastern researchers are investigating important topics emerging from these forces, including new methodologies for ranking information retrieved from massive data sets and search engines for high-dimensional data.
 In collaboration with their campus colleagues and others, they are pursuing interdisciplinary research on ontologies for mental health and knowledge of diseases, biomedical text analysis, patterns in ornithology data and scalable tools for the analysis of social network data.

-Members of the group have expertise in machine learning, spatial indexing, the Semantic Web and database management.
+Members of the Data Science Group have expertise in machine learning, spatial indexing, the Semantic Web and database management.
 Their work related to machine learning has involved building a diagnostic tool that can automatically look at patient records and learn to set rules and make predictions about diagnoses.
 In the area of data mining, these researchers have developed some of the most widely used search techniques.